-I am pleased to submit the 2023 Annual Report for the Texas Life and Health Insurance Guaranty Association ("TLHIGA").
-This is the 31st annual report since the Texas Legislature privatized the TLHIGA's operations from within the Texas Department of Insurance.
+I am pleased to submit the 2024 Annual Report for the Texas Life and Health Insurance Guaranty Association ("TLHIGA").
+This is the 32nd annual report since the Texas Legislature privatized the TLHIGA's operations from within the Texas Department of Insurance.

-The TLHIGA was activated to provide protection for the policyholders of three member companies during 2023.
-Two of these companies were domiciled in Texas while the other was domiciled in another state.
-There are ongoing statutory protections being provided to policyholders for nine additional member companies that were ordered liquidated in prior years.
-As of year-end 2023, the TLHIGA estimates remaining aggregate future costs of approximately \$32.65 million to provide protection to Texas policyholders of these twelve insolvencies.
+The TLHIGA was activated to provide protection for the policyholders of two member companies during 2024.
+These affiliated companies were both domiciled in North Carolina.
+There are ongoing statutory protections being provided to policyholders for eleven additional member companies that were ordered liquidated in prior years.
+As of year-end 2024, the TLHIGA estimates aggregate future costs of approximately \$115.3 million to provide protection to Texas policyholders of these thirteen insolvencies.